 | Oral | No published data | No published data | No published data | Oral formulation not currently approved |

 Tirzepatide is an FDA-approved prescription medication (NDA 215866 / NDA 217806) and is not included in standard WADA anti-doping panels or workplace substance abuse drug test panels.
 Standard immunoassay urine drug screens will not detect tirzepatide.
+Specialized liquid chromatography-tandem mass spectrometry (LC-MS/MS) assays can detect tirzepatide in plasma and urine for research purposes, but this testing is not part of any routine panel.
+If subject to drug testing in any context, disclose all prescription medications including tirzepatide to the testing agency.

 Download on the App Store